grelleum/SteelConnection/README.md

 Within the resource path, you may see a name preceded by a colon `:`.
 These are considered variables and must be replaced with an actual value.
 The `/networks/:netid` would require the `:netid` be replaced with the actual network ID for the network you are requesting.

 SteelConnection methods mimic the HTTP Methods and accept the short form resource paths.\
 To update a network, the documentation lists `PUT` `/networks/:netid`.
-With the SteelConnection object, you would call the put method as `sconnect.put('/network/' +  netid)`.
+With the SteelConnection object, you would call the put method as `sconnect.put('/network/' +  net_id)`.
 Note that the leading `/` in the resource is optional as the SteelConnection object will insert it if it is missing.

 ##### Model Schema (Data Payload):
 Post (create) and Put (update) requests require additional data in the form of a payload.
 This gets sent to the server in the form of JSON data, however the SteelConnection object will accept with JSON data or a native Python dictionary (`isinstance(data, dict)`).
 The Riverbed documentation will specify the format of the data as a "Model Schema".
 Not everything listed in the model schema is required.
 Generally, you can determine the minimum required data by checking the equivalent function in SteelConnect Manager web GUI.